The academic advising process requires building strong, mutually respectful relationships between students and their advisors.

 Academic advising is viewed as an important responsibility of Notre Dame’s faculty.
 Departments designate faculty members for academic advising who are extremely well-informed and highly motivated.
-Each advisor plays a significant role in helping the student set educational goals, plan how to meet those goals and assess progress.
+Each adviser plays a significant role in helping the student set educational goals, plan how to meet those goals, and assess progress.
 The advising process itself is integral to the student’s overall growth and development.

-Although advisors play an important guiding role, ultimately, each student is responsible for understanding and meeting the degree requirements for graduation.
-Frequent advisor contact helps ensure that the student has current academic information and is making optimal progress towards his or her educational and career goals.
+Although advisers play an important guiding role, ultimately, each student is responsible for understanding and meeting the degree requirements for graduation.
+Frequent adviser contact helps ensure that the student has current academic information and is making optimal progress towards his or her educational and career goals.

 In fulfilling its advising responsibilities to students, Notre Dame will provide:

-- a high degree of transparency of program requirements and offerings to majors, minors and prospective majors; and
+- a high degree of transparency of program requirements and offerings to majors, minors and prospective majors

-Effective undergraduate advising will include substantive dialogue between student and advisor on topics including:
+Effective advising will include substantive dialogue between student and adviser on topics including:

 - student plans for and progress toward achievement of the goals established for general education